What is atherosclerosis?

-It is a disease in which plaques that are made up of fat, cholesterol, calcium and other substances build up in the walls of arteries (the blood vessels that carry blood from the heart throughout the body).
+Atherosclerosis is the main underlying cause of cardiovascular disease (CVD).
+It is a disease in which plaques that are made up of fat, cholesterol, calcium and other substances build up in the walls of arteries.

 Atherosclerosis is very common.
 Over the age of 40, people in general good health have about a 50 per cent chance of developing serious atherosclerosis, with this risk increasing with age.
 Most people over the age of 60 have some atherosclerosis, but often do not have noticeable symptoms.1